-The Cottonwood School's 2021-2024 LCAP focuses on the continuous improvement of student achievement, providing ongoing professional development and training for educators, evaluating and improving school climate, and offering meaningful parent engagement activities while maintaining fiscal solvency.
+The Cottonwood School's 2021-2024 LCAP is centered around the continuous improvement of student achievement, professional development for educators, evaluation and enhancement of school climate, and meaningful parent engagement.
+The school is also committed to maintaining fiscal solvency throughout these efforts.